 One of the main differences between SAP and NetSuite is the mode of deployment.

 Mobile access to ERP systems is essential in today’s global society.
-Both ERP solutions are mobile friendly, and accessible to employees, suppliers and customers when they are on the go or out of office.
+Both ERP solutions are mobile-friendly, and accessible to employees, suppliers and customers when they are on the go or out of the office.